kijun blog Reorder planning after Stocky

 The three reorder questions: what, when, and how much

 Reorder planning answers three questions, and they are easier to handle when you keep them apart.
 What to reorder is a question about which products are worth restocking, which means separating the items that keep selling from the ones sitting still.
 When to reorder is a timing question: every product has a point where the stock on hand will run out before a new order can arrive, and that point depends on how fast it sells and how long the supplier takes.
 How much to reorder is a quantity question that balances the cost of holding stock against the risk of selling out.
 None of these is a report the Shopify admin produces for you.
 They are decisions you make from the data, which is why reorder planning sits on top of Shopify rather than inside it.
+Because those decisions recur, the practical way to keep them current is a fixed review cadence, which is what a weekly reorder list for Shopify provides.
 For the running view of how long current stock will last, see days of inventory remaining.

 What the Shopify admin and POS cover natively